Ana-Niko-byte/math-tab-mastery/README.md

         - GitHub
         - Instagram

-## Page 2 (from left to right, top to bottom)
+## Page 2
 - Intro
     - Title of game
+    - Time Bar
+    - Score Tracking
+        - right answers
+        - wrong answers -> Logged as tabs to revision area.
+    - Main Game
-    - User greeting
+        - User Points Tracking
         - Game area
+    - Revision Game
+        - Tabs with incorrect questions
-- Buttons for user control
+- Buttons for user control 'skip' and 'submit' on each page.
-- Score tracking
-    - right answers
-    - wrong answers -> + revision area for all answers answered incorrectly with filtering system.
-- 'Exit' button for returning to home page.
+- 'Exit' button for returning to home page on each page.
 - Footer (same content as _Page 1_).

 # Scope of Application